Tips for Putting Your Sorority Recruitment Packets Together

 This does no good for the woman or the sorority she's about to join.
 For starters, there are many outside perceptions of certain sororities that just aren't true.
 You may attempt to fit a certain "type" only to realize you've totally missed the mark.

-Not to mention, you should be trying to find the best home possible, and that's going to be the one that best matches your genuine self.
+ou should also be trying to find the best home possible, and that's going to be the one that best matches your genuine self.
 Say what you feel and wear what you'd like.
-As long as you're following dress code during recruitment and being polite during the packet preparation process, everything else will fall into place.
+As long as you're following the dress code during recruitment and being polite during the packet preparation process, everything else will fall into place.
 If the sorority is not for you, you likely won't be chosen.

 Keep in mind that being polite requires a courtesy to everyone involved in your recruitment process, not just the sorority women you're about to meet.
 Send a hand-written thank-you card to everyone who is writing you a recommendation letter.

 This is common sense for some people, but other young women totally drop the ball here.
 Imagine if you were writing a recommendation for someone.
-You take time out of your schedule to speak of them in a good light, and they don't even say thank-you!
+You take time out of your schedule to speak of her in a good light, and she doesn't even say thank you.

 How would you feel if this happened to you?
 Chances are, it would sting a bit.
-So, make sure you don't do this to the people who are helping you.
+So make sure you don't do this to the people who are helping you.
 It's bad form all around.

-Writing a thank-you card only takes a few minutes of your time, and it can make someone's whole day.
-The woman writing your recommendation will be more likely to speak very highly of you when you show her common courtesy, and more importantly, she'll feel like her efforts value to you.
+Writing a thank you card takes only a few minutes of your time, and it can make someone's whole day.
+The woman writing your recommendation will be more likely to speak very highly of you when you show her common courtesy, and more importantly, she'll know you value and appreciate her efforts.